MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

     - Bubblejet printers produce a better matte finish.

+- **Size**.You can print QR codes in multiple sizes.
+For best detection and scanning comfort, we recommend printing the provided anchor with a width of 101 mm to 400 mm.
+This recommendation is for any QR code anchor following Version 1 QR codes.
+Anchor sizes outside of this recommended range might result in detection failure or reduced alignment precision for version 1 QR codes.

+    > [!NOTE]
+    > If you use your own QR code anchor, refer to QRCode.com for additional advanced QR code documentation.
+QR codes other than version 1 can increase the number of modules, which decreases their relative size.
+We recommend printing your anchor at a size where each independent module side measures a minimum of 3.5 mm.

 - **Position**.
 Make sure that the anchor is always positioned flat.
 Do **not** distort it or place it on a curved surface.
 Otherwise, alignment and detection will be negatively affected.